 If that doesn’t give you permission to go all-out with all things Disney, then you are doing it wrong!

 If you are looking for lunch or a snack, there are much better Magic Kingdom quick service options for you!

 If you are simply looking for a quick coffee or tea, then this place is fine, but it does not have the best Magic Kingdom food around.

 The menu includes the usual Starbucks sandwiches and snacks as you would from any other Starbucks in any other country in the world, and this in no way is a bad thing, but whilst you’re in Magic Kingdom you may as well make the most of it!

-Main Street Bakery has a pretty cool interior and it’s huge, but there are much better options for Magic Kingdom counter service.
+Main Street Bakery has a pretty cool interior and it’s huge, however there are much better options for Magic Kingdom quick service.

 The Lunching Pad (Tomorrowland)

 Right in the heart of Tomorrowland, you will find The Lunching Pad – a cross between a 1920s diner and a space café serving American snack food.